 MS. CARTER-LYNCH: And I think, to your point, that -- what I asked for, that will mitigate what you're saying.
-If they come back and tell us what the fix is and the people don't do the fix -- story.
-Then we need to take a look if they are the right person for that job.
+If they come back and tell us what the fix is and the people don't do the fix -- systemic thing that never ends.